Invasive knotweed control videos

 Learn about digging out this invasive weed, cutting and starving roots, and cutting, covering and shading roots as control methods.

 Learn how to inject chemical herbicide into knotweed stems using a stem injector.
 View the herbicide injection album on Vimeo.
 Injectors are available at a variety of sites online.
+If you're a King County resident interested in borrowing an injector for free from the King County Noxious Weed Control Program, please see next section (below).

 - Purchase a stem injection gun/tool (external link)